DataFire/Integrations/integrations/generated/google_bigquery/README.md

   * computeMsMax `string`: Milliseconds the slowest shard spent on CPU-bound tasks.
   * computeRatioAvg `number`: Relative amount of time the average shard spent on CPU-bound tasks.
   * computeRatioMax `number`: Relative amount of time the slowest shard spent on CPU-bound tasks.
+  * endMs `string`: Stage end time represented as milliseconds since epoch.
   * id `string`: Unique ID for stage within plan.
+  * inputStages `array`: IDs for stages that are inputs to this stage.
+    * items `string`
   * name `string`: Human-readable name for stage.
   * parallelInputs `string`: Number of parallel input segments to be processed.
   * readMsAvg `string`: Milliseconds the average shard spent reading input.